BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_3_Receiving_Bitcoind_Notifications_with_C.md

   -zmqpubrawblock=<address>
   -zmqpubrawtx=<address>
 ```
-You can make an endpoint accessible by adding appropriate lines to your `~/.bitcoin/bitcoin.conf` file and restarting your daemon.
+You can run `bitcoind` with command-line arguments for ZMQ endpoints, as shown above, but you can also make an endpoint accessible by adding appropriate lines to your `~/.bitcoin/bitcoin.conf` file and restarting your daemon.

 ```
 zmqpubrawblock=tcp://127.0.0.1:28332
 zmqpubrawtx=tcp://127.0.0.1:28333
 ```
-You can then test its working using the `getzmqnotifications` RPC:
+You can then test your endpoints are working using the `getzmqnotifications` RPC:

 ```
 $ bitcoin-cli getzmqnotifications